 AKC pet insurance leans more premium on price, but it offers features that are hard to find elsewhere.
 Coverage for curable pre-existing conditions and the option to add breeding protection make it appealing for certain pet owners.
 Positive feedback from policyholders also adds to its appeal.

-Customer feedback for AKC is largely favorable, with around 86% of reviews reflecting positive experiences.
-Many policyholders mention straightforward claims and responsive support staff who are easy to work with when questions come up.
+AKC draws largely positive customer feedback, with around 86% of reviews reflecting positive experiences.
+Policyholders frequently cite straightforward claims processing and responsive support staff.

-AKC covers hereditary conditions and allows coverage for certain pre-existing conditions once waiting periods are met.
-Pet owners involved in breeding can add optional coverage designed for that purpose.
+AKC covers hereditary conditions and curable pre-existing conditions once waiting periods are met.
+Breeding coverage is available as an optional add-on.
 Coverage limits and terms vary by state.

 Best Pug Pet Insurance by State

 AKC ranks first for Pug insurance in all 50 states.
-Rainwalk comes in second and leads in Michigan, Minnesota and Virginia.
+Rainwalk ranks second and leads in Michigan, Minnesota and Virginia.

 | Arkansas | AKC | 4.4 |